 This course serves as an introduction to computer programming with the high level programming language Python.
-Students learn to address a range of problems with a specific focus on linguistics and natural language processing.
+Students learn to address a range of problems using examples from linguistics, natural language processing, among others.
 After the course, students should (ideally):

-- ... be familiar with variables, data types, control structures, reading and writing files, functions, and basic data structures; - ...understand fundamental design principles in programming and be able to reason about implementation choices from the perspective of elegance, program readability, and computational efficiency; - ... be able to independently produce small programs that perform basic tasks address questions in linguistic research.
+- ... be familiar with variables, data types, control structures, reading and writing files, functions, and basic data structures; - ...understand fundamental design principles in programming and be able to reason about implementation choices from the perspective of elegance, program readability, and computational efficiency; - ...be able to independently produce small programs that perform basic tasks address questions in social science research.